Home Remedies for Tooth Pain

 1. How can I stop tooth pain quickly?

 Rinsing with warm salt water, using a cold compress, or applying clove oil may provide temporary relief.
-However, visiting a dentist is important if the pain continues.
+Persistent pain should be checked by a dentist.

 2. What drink helps with toothache?